 Introduction

-Gastrointestinal perforation may occur at any anatomical location from the upper oesophagus to the anorectal junction.
+A gastrointestinal perforation can occur at any anatomical location of the alimentary canal, from the upper oesophagus to the anorectal junction.

-Delay in resuscitation and definitive surgery will progress rapidly into septic shock, multi organ dysfunction, and death, hence it should be one of the first diagnoses considered in all patients who present with acute abdominal pain.
+Delay in resuscitation and definitive surgery of any perforation will progress rapidly into septic shock, multi organ dysfunction, and death, hence it should be one of the first diagnoses considered in all patients who present with acute abdominal pain.

-In this article, we shall look at the causes, clinical features, and management of gastrointestinal perforation.
+In this article, we shall look at the causes, clinical features, and management of gastrointestinal perforation, mainly focusing on those patients presenting with a bowel perforation.

 Aetiology

-There are multiple causes of gastrointestinal perforation, including
+There are multiple causes of gastrointestinal perforation, varying dependent on the location of the GI tract involved:

 Clinical Features

-The main feature of gastrointestinal perforation is pain.
-Typically this is rapid onset and sharp in nature.
-Patients are systemically unwell and may also have associated malaise, vomiting, and lethargy.
+The main feature of gastrointestinal perforation is abdominal pain.
+Typically this is rapid onset and severe.
+Patients are systemically unwell and may also have associated malaise, vomiting, or lethargy.
+Further symptoms will be dependent on the underlying cause

 Thoracic Perforation